Wendish Crusade: Background

-From 1140–43 Holsatian nobles advanced into Wagria to permanently settle in the lands of the pagan Wagri.
+From 1140–43 Holsatian nobles advanced into Wagria to settle in the lands of the pagan Wagri permanently.
 Count Adolf II of Holstein and Henry of Badewide took control of Polabian settlements which would later become Lübeck and Ratzeburg; Vicelin was subsequently installed as bishop at Oldenburg.
 Adolf sought peace with the chief of the Obodrite confederacy, Niklot, and encouraged German colonization and missionary activity in Wagria.

 The fall of Edessa in Syria in 1144 shocked Christendom, causing Pope Eugenius III and St. Bernard of Clairvaux to preach a Second Crusade to reinforce Outremer.
 While many south Germans volunteered to crusade in the Middle East, the north German Saxons were reluctant.
 They told Bernard of their desire to campaign against the Slavs at a Reichstag meeting in Frankfurt on 13 March 1147.
 The Wends were seen as a threat to Christendom as they were apostates, meaning the crusade against them would be justified.
 Approving of the Saxons' plan, Pope Eugenius III issued a papal bull known as the Divina dispensatione on 11 April 1147.
 As part of the bull, Eugenius III fulfilled and validated a promise made by Bernard that the same indulgences would be offered to those who crusaded against the Wends as those who went to fight in the Middle East.
 These indulgences offered a complete forgiveness of sin, meaning there was to be no difference between the spiritual rewards of the different crusaders.
 Those who volunteered to crusade against the Slavic pagans were primarily Danes, Saxons, and Poles, although there were also some Bohemians.
 In preaching the Crusade, Bernard feared that those who participated were doing so only for the possible material gain.
 In an effort to persuade crusaders to focus on spiritual conversion, Bernard said, "We prohibit completely that a truce be made for any reason with these people [Wends] either for money or tribute, until such time as, with the aid of God either their religion or their nation shall be destroyed," which was an condition added to the papal bull.
 The German monarchy took no part in the crusade, which was led by Saxon families such as the Ascanians, Wettin, and Schauenburgers.
 Papal legate Anselm of Havelberg was placed in overall command.